cknzraposo/ai4gdpublic/HOWTOGUIDE.md

    - Sections: Header, Hero, Main Content, CTA Cards, Examples, Footer

 > **Tip:** Save this as `prd.md` in your repo root.
+- Check out the projects [.github/copilot-instructions.md](.github/copilot-instructions.md) for more details on how to use Copilot effectively.
 ---
 ## Step 2: Create a Visual Mockup